 - Check ignition fuse. - Remove spark plug then reconnect to ignition coil. - Start engine with spark plug grounded to the engine away from spark plug hole.
-If no spark appears, replace spark plug. - If trouble persists, contact an authorized Can-Am dealer.
+If no spark appears, replace spark plug. - If trouble persists, seek service from an authorized Can-Am dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
+Please refer to the US EPA EMISSIONS-RELATED WARRANTY contained herein for information about warranty claims.